GorvGoyl/Git-for-Dummies/README.md

 git add . (stage ALL new,modified files)
 ```
 ```
-git add -a (stage ALL new,modified,deleted files)
+git add -A (stage ALL new,modified,deleted files)
 ```
 ```
 git add file1.txt file2.txt file3.txt